How Often Should I Clean That?

 Answer: Once a week and once a month

 Once a week, flush the drain with boiling water.
 Then monthly, flush drain with a cleaning mixture of vinegar, boiling water, and baking soda.
 This helps break down the accumulation of debris and deodorize the pipework of odors at once.
 Enzyme drain cleaners are also available and will not harm your pipes.
-They are slow working, but can be beneficial against odors if used on a regular basis.
+They are slowly working but can be beneficial against odors if used on a regular basis.

 How often should I clean my fireplace?